awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

    You will get email requesting you to confirm your subscription to the topic\.
 Confirm the subscription\.

 1. Replace the access policy attached to the topic by the following policy\.
-You must update the policy by providing the your SNS topic ARN and bucket name\.:
+You must update the policy by providing your SNS topic ARN and bucket name:

    ```
    {